hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-fs-file admin readme.txt

-The function deletes file on the file system
+This function deletes file on the file system

 *******************************************************************